-If an impacted tooth causes no pain, inflammation, or infection, and does not affect mouth alignment, no treatment may be necessary.
+If an impacted tooth causes no pain, inflammation, or infection, and does not affect mouth alignment, no treatment may be needed.

-If there are noticeable symptoms, surgery is usually recommended to remove all impacted teeth, preferably while the person is young.
-This may be done by a dentist under local anesthesia if the tooth is exposed and can be easily removed in one piece.
-For difficult extractions, your dentist may refer you to an oral surgeon.
+If there are symptoms, surgery is recommended to remove all impacted teeth, preferably while the person is young.
+This may be done by a dentist under local anesthesia if the tooth is exposed and can be removed in 1 piece.
+For difficult extractions, a referral may be made to an oral surgeon.
 In these cases, general anesthesia or an IV sedative may be used.
-Your dentist may recommend following until surgery can be scheduled:

-- Gargling with warm salt water to soothe gums
+- Gargling with warm salt water to soothe the gums

 There are no current guidelines to prevent impacted teeth.